The Monkees (TV series): Saturday morning and syndication

 The series has aired edited versions on Antenna TV, a digital subchannel network that broadcasts classic programming from the 1950s-1990s era.
 IFC also picked up the series for reruns in spring 2015.
-FETV, a cable and satellite network, began airing the series in December 2017.
+FETV, a cable and satellite network, began airing the series in December 2017 until it was removed a few years later.
 In 2018, Canadian superstation CHCH in Hamilton, Ontario began carrying the series; the station is viewable over-the-air in areas of New York State and Michigan that border Ontario.

 From March 3, 2019, to April 26, 2020, restored episodes of The Monkees aired on MeTV on Sundays at 5 p.m. and 5:30 p.m., following an overwhelming response to Peter Tork's death after MeTV aired two episodes on February 24, 2019, as a tribute to the late Monkee.

-AXS TV will begin to airing the series on April 7, 2023.
+AXS TV began airing the series on April 7, 2023, until it was removed in 2025.

+Catchy Comedy presented a "Catchy Binge" of the series on the weekend of August 19–20, 2023, and again on April 20, 2025.

 Rhino Records now serves as the underlying rights holder for this series, as they acquired the Monkees' music catalog, TV series and official logo from Raybert and Columbia Pictures in 1994.
-Sony Pictures Television, which has owned Columbia Pictures since 1989, remains the television distributor for syndication.
+Sony Pictures Television, which has owned Columbia Pictures since 1989, remains the television distributor for syndication and cable.

 Legacy

+The New Monkees was a 1987 reboot with a similar premise, with new actor/musicians playing new characters under their real names.
+The show lasted 13 episodes, and the New Monkees band released one album.

+The 1999 children's TV show Miami 7 had a similar premise.
+S Club 7, which had been formed earlier by Simon Fuller, also played a fictionalized version of themselves, under their own names.
+The show aired on CBBC in 1999 before being imported to America on Freeform (then called the Fox Family Channel) under the name S Club 7 in Miami.
+Three additional seasons would be produced (set in L.A., Hollywood, and Spain), resulting in one for each of their four albums, as well as a nature series, S Club 7 Go Wild!, and a feature film, Seeing Double.
+The band had four UK #1 singles before breaking up in 2003.

-The TV show Miami 7, the debut of the British 1990s pop band S Club 7, had a very similar premise.
-It was the second time that a manufactured band had their own TV show on American television.
-Likewise, the Nickelodeon sitcom Big Time Rush followed the same basic format and premise; the producers of that show acknowledged The Monkees as their primary inspiration.
+The 2009-2013 Nickelodeon sitcom Big Time Rush followed the same basic format and premise; the producers of that show acknowledged The Monkees as their primary inspiration.